PedroAlhambra/Innova-n.org-NEOCORE-NEODIALECTICA-NEODIALECTIC/analisis/publicos/2026-07-13-religion-identidad-dogma-conciencia-neodialectica_ES_EN.md

 ## The neodialectical correction

 The solution is not to eliminate religion.

 Nor to prohibit people from moving through identities.

 The correction consists in returning each function to its position.

-faith can inspire
+- faith can inspire;

-religion can transmit memory
+- religion can transmit memory;

-identity can protect during a stage
+- identity can protect during a stage;

-individuality must be able to evolve
+- individuality must be able to evolve;

-community can sustain
+- community can sustain;

-knowledge must orient
+- knowledge must orient;

-force must protect
+- force must protect;

-the State must guarantee coexistence
+- the State must guarantee coexistence;

-conscience must remain free
+- conscience must remain free.

 Religion loses legitimacy when it uses violence to dominate.